kelcoinec/Jacob-Awesome-Course-on-FLOW/README.md

     }
   }

-  // This is a resource interface that allows us to... you get the point. pub resource interface CollectionPublic {
+  // This is a resource interface that allows us to expose a deposit, a getIDs and a borrowNFT function to the public
+  // and restrict certain parts of the NFT Collection like withdraw function to the public. pub resource interface CollectionPublic {
     pub fun deposit(token: @NFT)
     pub fun getIDs(): [UInt64]
     pub fun borrowNFT(id: UInt64): &NFT
   }

-  pub resource Collection: CollectionPublic {
+  // This is an Collection resource that implements a resource interface CollectionPublic, in which contains a dictionary that maps an id to the NFT with that id, and five functions(deposit, withdraw, getIDs, borrowNFT, destroy). pub resource Collection: CollectionPublic {
    pub var ownedNFTs: @{UInt64: NFT}

-    pub fun deposit(token: @NFT) {
+    // This deposit function allows everyone to add NFTs to the Collection. pub fun deposit(token: @NFT) {
       self.ownedNFTs[token.id] <-! token
     }

+    // This withdraw function allows account owner to remove NFTs from the Collection.
-    pub fun withdraw(withdrawID: UInt64): @NFT {
+    // An error message would be shown if the NFT is not in the account. pub fun withdraw(withdrawID: UInt64): @NFT {
       let nft <- self.ownedNFTs.remove(key: withdrawID)
               ?? panic("This NFT does not exist in this Collection.") return <- nft
     }

-    pub fun getIDs(): [UInt64] {
+    // This getIDs function allows everyone to get an array of all the NFT ids in the Collection either by a transaction or script. pub fun getIDs(): [UInt64] {
       return self.ownedNFTs.keys
     }

-    pub fun borrowNFT(id: UInt64): &NFT {
+    // This borrowNFT function allows everyone to get a reference to the NFT without taking it out of the Collection. pub fun borrowNFT(id: UInt64): &NFT {
       return &self.ownedNFTs[id] as &NFT
     }